 Introducing Lolistraw – the new straw you can actually eat!
 Which leaves no trace on our environment or oceans.
 The startup started making edible cups and then moved onto straws when they realized how much of a threat they were to the environment.
 They’re made from a seaweed-based material thats more like plastic but like their edible cups, can be made with a flavour and added with nutrients.

-The plastic straw–useful for a few minutes before it’s tossed, often to end up escaping into waterways–is one of many reasons why some estimate that there may be more plastic in the ocean than fish, by volume, in three decades.
+The plastic straw–useful for a few minutes before it’s tossed, often to end up escaping into waterways–is one of many reasons why some estimate that there may be more plastic in the ocean than fish, by volume, in under three decades.
 It’s inspired anti-straw activism.
 It also inspired designers to come up with a straw as compostable as the original rye, but with the sturdiness of plastic.

 “From our perspective, the way to get our community involved, and the way to get the world excited about this new innovation is to embrace the fun,” says Chelsea Briganti, co-founders of Loliware.